flatlanderone/flatlander-modding/Utilities/FIndDefaultModsFolderUtility/readme.md

-## Find The Default 7 Days To Die Mods Folder Utility 2.3.0.1
+## 7 Days To Die Default Mods Folder Finding Utility 2.3.0.1

 This is a simple batch file (\*.bat) that does two things: